poly-hammer/poly-hammer-docs/docs/hammer-build-tool/setup.md

     <img class="rounded-image" src="/assets/images/hammer-build-tool/setup/7.png" alt="Create new repository" width="700" />
 </div>

 3. Now create a GitHub access token that gives the build tool the proper permissions.
-To make things simple, you can use this **<a href="https://github.com/settings/tokens/new?description=poly-hammer-build-tool&scopes=repo,read:packages,read:org,read:user,user:email" target="_blank">pre-configured link</a>** to generate a classic token, then copy your token and **hold on to it for a future step**.
+To make things simple, you can use this **<a href="https://github.com/settings/tokens/new?description=poly-hammer-build-tool&scopes=repo,read:packages,read:org,read:user,user:email" target="_blank">pre-configured link</a>** to generate a classic token.
+Copy your token and **hold on to it for a future step**.

 4. Add your newly generated GitHub Token as a secret in your build tool's repo settings.
 <div style="text-align: center;">